bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

 When the provenance option is activated, the runtime records every access to a file or directory specified in the application, as well as its direction (IN, OUT, INOUT).
-In addition to this, other information such as the parameters passed as inputs in the command line that submitted the application, its source files, workflow image and task profiling statistics, authors and their institutions, ... are also stored.
+In addition to this, other information such as the parameters passed as inputs in the command line that submitted the application, its source files, workflow diagram and task profiling statistics, authors and their institutions, ... are also stored.
-All this information is later used to record the workflow provenance of your application using the `RO-Crate specification <https://www.researchobject.org/ro-crate/1.1/>`_, and with the assistance of the `ro-crate-py library <https://github.com/ResearchObject/ro-crate-py>`_.
-RO-Crate is based on JSON-LD (JavaScript Object Notation for Linked Data), is much simpler than other standards and tools created to record Provenance, and that is why it has been adopted in a number of `communities <https://www.researchobject.org/ro-crate/in-use/>`_.
+All this information is later used to record the workflow provenance of your application using the `RO-Crate specification <https://www.researchobject.org/ro-crate/>`_, and with the assistance of the `ro-crate-py library <https://github.com/ResearchObject/ro-crate-py>`_.
+RO-Crate is based on JSON-LD (JavaScript Object Notation for Linked Data), is much simpler than other standards and tools created to record Provenance, and that is why it has been adopted in a number of `communities <https://www.researchobject.org/ro-crate/use_cases>`_.
 Using RO-Crate to register the execution's information ensures not only to register correctly the Provenance of a COMPSs application run, but also compatibility with some existing portals that already embrace RO-Crate as their core format for representing metadata, such as `WorkflowHub <https://workflowhub.eu/>`_.
 Our RO-Crate